-In accordance with Government Auditing Standards, we have also issued our report dated October 24, 2018, on our consideration of Faxon Language Immersion Academy's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated October 29, 2024, on our consideration of Faxon Academy's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting or on compliance.
-That report is an integral part of the audit performed in accordance with Government Auditing Standards in considering Faxon Language Immersion Academy's internal compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Faxon Academy 's internal control over financial reporting and compliance.